-- You may only withdraw the funds in U.S. dollars. - You will have to convert any non-U.S. dollar currency held in your account to U.S. dollars to withdraw those funds, or those funds will be converted for you at the time of your withdrawal.
+• You may only withdraw the funds in U.S. dollars.
+In order to withdraw funds in your account held in another currency you will have to convert the currency to U.S. dollars, or it will be converted for you at the time of your withdrawal.
 PayPal's currency conversion rate, including our currency conversion spread, will be used.